facelessuser/pymdown-extensions/docs/extensions/snippets.md

 --8<--<space>
 ```

-If you have a file you want to temporarily ignore, you can comment out the path by appending a `; ` to the path (notice the semicolon is followed by a space).
+If you have a file you want to temporarily ignore, you can comment it out by prepending the path with `; ` (notice the semicolon is followed by a space).
 This works for both single line and block format:

 ```
 --8<-- "; skip.md"